Giancarlo-Lucca/Decision-level-Fusion/README.md

 This algorithm is only a case study of a three-source fusion task

 **Describtion**
-You can simple run 'main.py' to obtain the reults
+You can simply run 'main.py' to obtain the reults
 The outputs from two datasets are avaliable online:
 Combined_dataset.txt: The high accuracies dataset
 iLab_dataset.txt: The low aacuracies dataset